serge-community/zing/docs/server/optimization.rst

 - Ensure that Pootle runs under a proper :doc:`web server <web>`.

-- Be sure to use a proper database server like :ref:`MySQL
-  <optimization#mysql>` instead of the default SQLite.
-You can :doc:`migrate
+- Be sure to use a proper database server like MySQL instead of the default SQLite.
-  an existing installation <database_migration>` if you already have data you don't want to lose.

 - Install the latest recommended version of all dependencies.
 Django and the Translate Toolkit might affect performance.
 Later versions of Pootle should also give better performance.
-You can :doc:`upgrade <upgrading>` to newer versions of Pootle easily.

 - Ensure :setting:`DEBUG` mode is disabled.